RTIInternational/GAWMerge/scripts/DNANexus/merging_imputation/minimac4/Readme.md

 <!-- dx-header -->
-# Phasing genotype data (DNAnexus Platform App)
+# Imputation by Mimimac4 from phased vcf file (DNAnexus Platform App)

-shapeit
+minimac4

 This is the source code for an app that runs on the DNAnexus Platform.
 For more information about how to run or modify it, see